flavienbwk/json_makefile/README.md

 A simple utility to convert a JSON file to a well-formatted Makefile.
 Helps you to generate a beautiful, programmable, with error checks and portable Makefile.

+### Notes of the version :
+- Fixed a bug in returned error message.
+- Added the possibility to add variables with multiple values (array).

 ## Install :

 ```bash